MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/attack-simulation-training-simulations.md

 On the **Select payload and login page** page, you need to select an existing payload from the list or create a new payload.

-You can also view the login page that's used in the payload, select a different login page to use, or create a new login page to use.
+For the **Credential Harvest** or **Link in attachment** social engineering techniques, you can also view the login page that's used in the payload, select a different login page to use, or create a new login page to use.

-### Payload
+### Select a payload

 The following details are shown for each payload: